antirez/disque/README.md

 Finally, Disque supports optional disk persistence, which is not enabled by default, but that can be handy in single data center setups and during restarts.

+Other minor features are:

+* Ability to block queues.
+* A few statistics about queues activity.
+* Stateless iterators for queues and jobs.
+* Commands to control the visiblity of single jobs.
+* Easy resize of the cluster (adding nodes is trivial).
+* Gracefully removal of nodes without losing jobs replicas.

 ACKs and retries
 ---